Save the Rhino Trust's mounted patrol team covers an area of 7,520 km².

 Guests at the Desert Rhino Camp can enjoy a unique rhino tracking experience with SRT trackers, leaving camp in a 4x4 vehicle to search for the rhinos, before getting closer on foot - although not too close!

-Save the Rhino Trust Namibia – Camel Monitoring TeamThe first three camels were introduced to Save the Rhino Trust Namibia in the early 1990's; since 1997, camel patrols are used to monitor the population of desert-adapted black rhino in the Kunene Region.
-At that time, first attempts to introduce tourism/travel in the form of 'camel rides' took place.
+Save the Rhino Trust Namibia – Mounted Patrol TeamThe first three camels were introduced to Save the Rhino Trust Namibia in the early 1990s; since 1997, camel and donkey patrols have been used to monitor rhino in some of the most inaccessible areas of the rhino range.

 Sadly, in 2011 five of the eight camels died and, currently, a combination of camels and donkeys is used while replacement mounts are being sought.

 The Mounted Patrol Team covers a total area of 7 520 km², roughly one-third of SRT’s operational area.
 Their surveillance area contains approximately 55% of the Kunene’s black rhino population.

 The donkeys and mules are vital for getting trackers into the most rugged, remote and mountainous areas, where vehicle access is impossible.
 The area where they patrol has been identified as being at highest risk of poaching.
 Historically, when poaching was rife, the Mounted Patrol Team’s monitoring area was the hardest hit.

 The remoteness of these areas is precisely what makes them attractive to poachers and it is therefore critical to the anti-poaching effort that a presence be maintained in these vulnerable areas.